petter-a/ai-ht24-project/README.md

 For convenience, an image of the training statistics is also created in the same folder.
 All files are named by its stock symbol name.

-Note that GridSearch is used internally to choose the best learning rate and batch size.
+Note that GridSearch is used internally to choose the best learning rate and unit size.

 If the script is run with the "interactive" flag, the statistics is also displayed after each succesful fit.
 This is a blocking measure and should be avoided when the script is run in a batch fashion.